shipcloud/shipcloud-developer-portal/reference/index.md

 {% endhighlight %}

 ## Trackers
-Trackers make it possible to track a shipment that wasn't creating using shipcloud.
+Trackers make it possible to track a shipment that wasn't created using shipcloud.
 They are basically a way to monitor shipments created elsewhere.
 All you have to do is provide us with the tracking number you received from the carrier as well as its corresponding name acronym.